Study in a Second Discipline

 - Application for study in a field in which the applicant already is employed is not acceptable.

-- The Study in a Second Discipline program does not provide funding for auditing courses.
+- The Study in a Second Discipline program provides funding for instructional release time only and not to pay for auditing courses, course materials, travel to professional conferences, etc.

 - The executive officer of the home unit must submit a letter of support for the Study in a Second Discipline applicant that contains: